-The AD9276 LVDS outputs facilitate interfacing with LVDS receivers in custom ASICs and FPGAs that have LVDS capability for superior switching performance in noisy environments.
+The AD9279 LVDS outputs facilitate interfacing with LVDS receivers in custom ASICs and FPGAs that have LVDS capability for superior switching performance in noisy environments.
 Single point-to-point network topologies are recommended with a 100 Ω termination resistor placed as close to the receiver as possible.
 No far-end receiver termination and poor differential trace routing may result in timing errors.
 It is recommended that the trace length be no longer than 24 inches and that the differential output traces be kept close together and at equal lengths.
-An example of the FCO, DCO, and data stream with proper trace length and position is shown in Figure 72.
+An example of the FCO (CH2), DCO (CH1), and data (CH3) stream with proper trace length and position is shown in Figure 62.

-Figure 72.
+Figure 62.
 LVDS Output Timing Example in ANSI-644 Mode (Default)

-An example of the LVDS output using the ANSI-644 standard (default) data eye and a time interval error (TIE) jitter histogram with trace lengths less than 24 inches on regular FR-4 material is shown in Figure 73.
-Figure 74 shows an example of the trace lengths exceeding 24 inches on regular FR-4 material.
+An example of the LVDS output using the ANSI-644 standard (default) data eye and a time interval error (TIE) jitter histogram with trace lengths less than 24 inches on regular FR-4 material is shown in Figure 63.
+Figure 64 shows an example of the trace lengths exceeding 24 inches on regular FR-4 material.
 Notice that the TIE jitter histogram reflects the decrease of the data eye opening as the edge deviates from the ideal position; therefore, the user must determine whether the waveforms meet the timing budget of the design when the trace lengths exceed 24 inches.

-Additional SPI options allow the user to further increase the internal termination (and therefore increase the current) of all eight outputs in order to drive longer trace lengths (see Figure 75).
-Even though this produces sharper rise and fall times on the data edges, is less prone to bit errors, and improves frequency distribution (see Figure 75), the power dissipation of the DRVDD supply increases when this option is used.
+Additional SPI options allow the user to further increase the internal termination (and, therefore, increase the current) of all eight outputs to drive longer trace lengths (see Figure 65).
+Even though this produces sharper rise and fall times on the data edges, is less prone to bit errors, and improves frequency distribution (see Figure 65), the power dissipation of the DRVDD supply increases when this option is used.

-In cases that require increased driver strength to the DCO± and FCO± outputs because of load mismatch, the user can double the drive strength by setting Bit 0 in Register 0x15.
+In cases that require increased driver strength to the DCO \pm and FCO \pm outputs because of load mismatch, Register 0x15 allows the user to double the drive strength.
+To do this, set the appropriate bit in Register 0x05.
 Note that this feature cannot be used with Bits[5:4] in Register 0x15 because these bits take precedence over this feature.
-See Table 18 for more details.
+See Table 19 for more details.